 - Retailers can opt-in to display their in-store selling prices on most of the Locally platform - Locally.com, retailer websites, 3rd party integrations, and certain brand sites.

 - On brand websites, brands can choose to either manage the pricing that is displayed (MSRP) or allow retailer selling prices to display.
-If the latter, brands have the option to upload "minimum display prices" that override any lower retailer selling prices.
+If the latter, in the future brands will have the option to upload "minimum display prices" that override any lower retailer selling prices.
 Brands, head here.

 - To participate, you must offer at least one Buy It Locally transaction type